Overview

 If you use Copilot Extensions, they may override the model you select.

-2. In the bottom right of any page on GitHub, click .
+In the top right of any page on GitHub, click the GitHub Copilot icon next to the search bar.

-4. In the top right of the panel, select the dropdown menu, then click Take conversation to immersive.
+In the top right of the panel, click Take conversation to immersive.
 Multi-model Copilot Chat is currently only available in the immersive view.

 Asking a general question about software development